Financial costs of the American Revolutionary War: The American response

 The Continental Army under the direction of George Washington sought to engage in a war of attrition.
-Because the fight was on colonial soil, Washington aimed to take advantage of the lack of trade with Great Britain by cutting them off from necessary resources, hoping that eventually, the redcoat army in North America would grow sick and tired.
+Because the fight was on colonial soil, Washington aimed to take advantage of the lack of trade with Great Britain by cutting them off from necessary resources, hoping that eventually, the British army in North America would grow sick and tired.
 Under the Articles of Confederation, however, the Continental Congress did not have the power to impose taxes or regulate commerce in the colonies, and thus could not generate sufficient funds for a war of attrition.

 To solve this problem, the Continental Congress sent diplomats including Benjamin Franklin to Europe in search of foreign support for the American cause.
 For the first two years of the war, the colonists received secretive private and public loans from the French, who held a lingering resentment for the British after the Seven Years' War.
 After the British defeat at Saratoga, however, foreign support for the Continental Army increased, and in 1778 the colonies signed a treaty with France, officially bringing them into the war with Great Britain.
 By the end of the war, the colonies had received loans from several different European nations, including a significant contribution from France, Spain and the Netherlands.
 In addition, the colonies received much private funding, most notably from the Marquis de Lafayette and the Baron of Kalb, both Frenchmen.
 This funding ultimately enabled them to fight the war of attrition that General Washington hoped for.